Sorry I wasn’t able to attend – but please accept my donation to PPMtv

 The individuals being honored at the second annual PPMtv Inspiration Awards, go far beyond the parameters of a job description, or simple volunteerism in giving to the Portsmouth Community.
 Careful thought went into selecting these three members of our community, who have not previously received public recognition for their years of tireless service.
 PPMtv is creating a short video presentation, highlighting the work of each recipient, which will have its premiere airing during the live broadcast event, on Thursday, April 27.

 Our studios at 280 Marcy Street, in the South End, have become a magnet for individuals and groups who want to tell “their story” through video broadcasting, and PPMtv has also created it’s own imprint with our locally produced video content being aired nationally on YouTube (Take a look! https://www.youtube.com/ppmtv).
-This event will also serve as a fundraiser, to garner support for PPMtv and insure a healthy future of this valuable community resource.
+This event also serves as a fundraiser, to garner support for PPMtv and insure a healthy future of this valuable community resource.